ayrshirepixels/RetroLoader/README.md

 Nothing copyrighted is bundled.
 No character ROM, no BIOS image, no manufacturer's font.

-- **Teletext and VT100 are the cleanest.** The teletext repertoire is an ETSI standard rather than any vendor's ROM, its 2x3 mosaic graphics are generated from first principles in `fontutil.ts`, and the VT100 theme borrows neither palette nor glyphs — the box-drawing characters are synthesised from an up/down/left/right mask.
-- **The DOS theme invents its BIOS strings.** No vendor's POST text is reproduced.
-For a real 8x16 CP437 font, VileR's Ultimate Oldschool PC Font Pack is Creative Commons and drops straight into `buildFont()`.
-- **Spectrum and C64 borrow letterforms** from the +2 recreation's 8x8
-  set, which is the one thing across the whole plugin worth checking the provenance of before shipping.

-I'm not a lawyer, and the font licences above are worth verifying rather than taking on trust.

-## Known gaps

-- **Every theme uses the Spectrum 8x8 letterforms**, scaled.
-The C64 is not PETSCII, the DOS theme is not CP437, and teletext is not the ETSI face. `fontutil.ts` is where a real bitmap would go; nothing else needs touching.
-- **Block counts in the C64 directory are invented.** A 1541 held 664
-  blocks; nothing in a modern library would fit on one.
-The figure is scaled to look right and stay monotonic with real size.
-- **Load timing is untested against real Deck frame pacing.** The animation is driven off `performance.now()` rather than frame count, so it should hold, but it has not been measured on hardware.
-- Decky cannot replace the Deck's shell, so this is a route you navigate to from Quick Access, not a boot screen.
-It covers the display with a fixed-position layer rather than injecting CSS into Steam's own classes, which is uglier in theory and far less likely to break on a client update.
-- The display is a single canvas, so there are no DOM rows for Steam to focus.
-Navigation reads raw gamepad buttons from one `Focusable`.

 ## Credits

 Built on two earlier Ayrshire Pixels projects: the ZX Spectrum +2 OS